 - Donations are going to be key!
 If you are able to and want to, please check out the donate section on our website.
 Any monetary or medical contribution towards this great cause would really help.
 If it is treatments or food supplies that you are wanting to donate, please contact us at firstname.lastname@example.org for ways that this can work.

 - Fundraise: If you can think of a way that you could fundraise for this project, whether it be a sporting event, cake sale etc. Please do get in touch with us at either email@example.com or via our website contact form.

 - Volunteers: For the project in May we will require volunteers to help locate and catch the dogs, help keep them calm and nurture them back to health following the neutering procedure.
-The more people on board the easier it will be and the more dogs that can be helped!

 - Raising Awareness: Either by raising awareness of the project and/or of Helping Paws, this then helps us to become better known and increase the knowledge and awareness around the areas that we are working in.
 It helps to promote the projects and in turn can help with the fundraising potential.

 One of our trustees, Phil Evans, is also doing a fundraiser on behalf of the project.

 Have a look at it here for what he is doing and how to sponsor him directly!